-Washington State pioneered a unique approach to home visiting, with a public, private partnership between the Department of Children, Youth, and Families (formerly Department of Early Learning) and Thrive Washington.
-Thrive Washington is a key partner in building the statewide home visiting system.
-Jointly administered by DCYF and Thrive Washington, the Home Visiting Services Account (HVSA) brings together state, federal and private dollars to support a portfolio of high-quality proven and promising programs - and make sure they deliver results.
+Washington State pioneered a unique approach to home visiting, with a public, private partnership between the Department of Children, Youth, and Families and Ounce Washington.
+Ounce Washington is a key partner in building the statewide home visiting system.
+Jointly administered by DCYF and Ounce Washington, the Home Visiting Services Account (HVSA) brings together state, federal and private dollars to support a portfolio of high-quality proven and promising programs - and make sure they deliver results.

 The HVSA was established by the Washington state legislature in 2010.
 Since then, it has grown from funding four grantees serving 120 children to 36 grantees with the capacity to serve 2,000 children statewide.

 To read about the current state of the HVSA, read our 2019 Annual Report.